API authentication and authorization

 | PS256 | RSASSA-PSS signature using SHA-256 hash algorithm and MGF1 mask generation function with SHA-256 | 2,048 bits |

 Every resource of the API is protected.
-In order to gain access to it, a valid JWT has to be sent along with the HTTP request in the Authorisation header using the Bearer schema:
+To gain access to it, a valid JWT must be sent along with the HTTP request in the authorization header using the bearer schema:

 Authorization: Bearer <Base64_Encoded_JWT>